azdavis/azdavis.net/src/simple-js-game/index.md

 ## Try to end the game

 We need a function that tries to end the game.
-We'll call it `tryEndGame`.

     // tryEndGame(): void
     // REQUIRES: nothing.